hispanico94/Guzzi-Tracker/README.md

 If a new version of the file was found and saved the MotorcycleData receives the new json by assignment to a property and via a didSet observer an update of the `Motorcycle` list and values of filters is triggered.
 The update is propagated in the app thanks to the `Ref` class that holds references to closures defined in the various view controllers that need the array of `Motorcycle` and the closures are called with the new value of the array.

 ## Localization

+The app is localized in italian and english.
+The language is automatically set via the Locale of the device.
+The json file contains the texts both in italian and english and only one is parsed, depending on the locale of the device.
+Besides the *Localizable.strings*, the *Localizable.stringsdict* is used for handling the translation of singular and plural text.

+## UI Management

+In creating the user interface only xibs were used.
+Layout is handled exclusively by Auto Layout.

+Version 1.1 introduced the use of a UISplitViewController for the Motorcycle tab, this allows, on the iPad and iPhones Plus/Max, maintaining the motorcycle list on the left of screen while having a motorcycle detail or images screen on the right.

+Version 1.1 also introduced *Dark Mode* with automatic activation based on the device traits.
+The custom color used were defined as `Color Set`s in the *xcassets* for taking advantage of the automatic set of the appropriate color when the user interface style (dark, light) changes.

+Version 1.1 rolls back to a more subtle, conservative color palette compared to the earlier 1.0 version of the app.

+The icons used come from [Icons8](https://icons8.it)